-In 2016, for the fifth time in six years, Forbes Magazine ranked Austin as America’s fastest growing city.
-Forbes also put Austin top of its list of U.S. cities with “the best chance to prosper in the coming decade.”
+Forbes Magazine has consistently ranked Austin as America’s fastest growing large city for most of the last decade.
+Moreover, Forbes also put Austin at the top of its list of U.S. cities with “the best chance to prosper in the coming decade.”

-- ‘Austin will be the fastest growing large U.S. metro economy through 2020’ – U.S. Conference of Mayors
+- ‘Austin will be the fastest growing large U.S. metro economy’ —U.S. Conference of Mayors

 Employment in creative industries has boomed, combining with the city’s technology base to produce the South by Southwest Festival (SXSW), a conference with worldwide impact celebrating the convergence of the interactive, film, and music industries, growing out of Austin’s unique culture.

 Not surprisingly, Austin has become a major destination city for U.S. migration, as can be seen in this post illustrating U.S. domestic migration patterns.